TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 When you have added multiple fields to your form, you can drag and drop them to rearrange their order.

-Click the :guilabel:`Settings` button at the top of the form to add **Finishers** like a confirmation message or redirection to another page.
+Click the :guilabel:`Settings` button at the top of the form to add :guilabel:`Finishers` like a confirmation message or redirection to another page.

 .. figure:: ../../Images/ManualScreenshots/Forms/FormsFinishers.png
    :alt: Add finishers to a form